avin45h/avin45h.github.io/_posts/2018-02-19-a-simple-js-profiler.md

 ---
 layout: post
-title: A simple JS profiler?
+title: How is my node.js code performing?
 ---

-# How is my node.js code performing?

 Well, below is a nifty piece of code that I use (node.js) almost all the time when I am trying to keep a track of how good my code is performing.